theinterned/batucada/README.rst

 You need a few libraries and can grab them with this command::

-   sudo apt-get install git libxml2-dev libxslt-dev mysql-client mysql-server libmysqlclient-dev python-dev
+   sudo apt-get install git libxml2-dev libxslt-dev mysql-client mysql-server libmysqlclient-dev python-dev python-setuptools

 To obtain the lernanta's source code that you will be modifying, first `fork the repository on the github website`_ and then clone it by running::